Towards Grounded Visual Spatial Reasoning in Multi-Modal Vision Language Models: Introduction

-We scrutinize the reason for observed poor performance and focus on presence of grounding of linguistic concepts in images.
-Using recently released Visual Spatial Reasoning (VSR) benchmark~\cite{vsr} , we use explainability tools~\cite{explainability} to identify problems with image-text matching methodology and propose alternative ranking approach using outputs of General Purpose Vision (GPV) encoder-decoder transformer model~\cite{gpv}.
-Our contributions can be summarized as follows: \begin{itemize} \item[1.]
-We analyze the top-performing LXMERT model~\cite{tan2019lxmert}) on VSR benchmark~\cite{vsr} and identify problems with noun grounding and the image-text matching evaluation methodology. \item[2.]
-We decompose spatial clauses into simpler primitives by grounding and localizing {\em subject} and {\em object} using an encoder-decoder GPV model~\cite{gpv} and train separate model for predicting their {\em relation}.
-This yields more traditional structured approach for combining the evidence about objects and spatial relations and ranking the spatial clauses. \item[3.]
-The approach is evaluated on a subset of VSR benchmark demonstrating the effectiveness of our strategy for spatial clause understanding and suitability of ranking based approach, that avoids the biases of VQA/GQA setting and achieves better relative performance compared to random chance. \end{itemize}
+In this work, we focus on visual spatial reasoning task considered in Visual Spatial Reasoning (VSR) benchmark~\cite{vsr} and show qualitatively, using explainability tools~\cite{explainability}, and quantitatively, using the performance of object detectors, that a significant weakness of multi-modal models is the ability of grounding subjects and objects of the spatial relationships.
+We then propose an alternative compositional ranking-based approach for spatial clause understanding built on the top of General Purpose Vision (GPV) multi-modal model~\cite{gpv} pre-trained with object-level bounding box supervision and classification, visual question answering, and captioning.
+Our contributions can be summarized as follows:\\ {\bf i)} We analyze the top-performing LXMERT model~\cite{tan2019lxmert}) on VSR benchmark~\cite{vsr} and identify problems with noun grounding and the image-text matching (ITM) evaluation methodology.\\ {\bf ii)} We decompose spatial clauses into simpler primitives by grounding and localizing {\em subject} and {\em object} using an encoder-decoder GPV model~\cite{gpv} and train a separate, lightweight model for predicting their {\em spatial relation}.
+This yields a more traditional structured approach for combining the evidence about objects and spatial relations and ranking the spatial clauses.\\ {\bf iii)} The approach is evaluated on a subset of the VSR benchmark, demonstrating the effectiveness of our strategy for spatial clause understanding and the suitability of our ranking-based approach that avoids the biases of VQA/GQA setting and achieves better relative performance compared to random chance.